Non-Abelian axial anomaly, axial-vector duality, and the pseudoscalar glueball: Timelike region

-where $B_{as} = -0.23$ is the asymptotic value, and $B_{max}, \mu, c$ are the parameters.
-Numerically, the parameters were found to vary, $-1.25\lesssim B_{max} \lesssim -1.01$, $0.1\lesssim c \lesssim 0.2$ GeV, $\mu \sim 1$ GeV (we took into account the $\eta$ meson TFF constraints, which will be analyzed in the next section).
-The $\pi^0$ TFF for parameters $B_{max}=-1.1, c = 0.15$ GeV, $\mu = 1.0$ GeV is shown in Fig. \ref{fig:13} as a solid red curve.
-One can see that this modified $B(q^2)$ (depicted in Fig. \ref{fig:17}) significantly improves the data description.
+where $B_{as} = -0.26$ is the asymptotic value, and $b, \mu, c$ are the parameters.
+Numerically, the parameters were found to vary, $-1.25\lesssim b <-1.00$, $0.1\lesssim c \lesssim 0.2$ GeV, $\mu \simeq 1$ GeV (we took into account the $\eta$ meson TFF constraints, which will be analyzed in the next section).
+The $\pi^0$ TFF for the parameters $b=-1.1, c = 0.15$ GeV, $\mu = 1.0$ GeV is shown in Fig. \ref{fig:13} as a solid red curve.
+One can see that this modified $B(q^2)$ significantly improves the data description.
 We also considered a different modification of $B(q^2)$, in the form of a step function.
-It gives a worse description, especially in the case of the $\eta$ TFF.
+It gives a worse description, especially in the case of the $\eta$ TFF (dashed green curves in Figs. \ref{fig:13} and \ref{fig:16}).

-The suggested Gaussian modification is also more physically motivated, providing a model for non-perturbative behavior of the non-local condensates \cite{Mikhailov:1991pt}.
-The similar short-range behavior is can be observed in the transverse momentum dependent parton distributions \cite{Ioffe:1982tk,Teryaev:2004df}.
+The suggested Gaussian modification is also more physically motivated, providing a model for nonperturbative behavior of the non-local condensates \cite{Mikhailov:1991pt}.
+The similar short-range behavior can be observed in the transverse momentum dependent parton distributions \cite{Ioffe:1982tk,Teryaev:2004df}.